siran/writing/books/A New Arithmetic/A New Arithmetic - 002 Relation-Aware Addition.md

 U+V=u^2+v^2-2uv=(u-v)^2.
 $$

-Opposition can reduce a joined value.
+Opposition can reduce a sum.
 It cannot create a negative ultrareal inside this bounded relation scale.

 If $u=v$, complete opposition gives: